JannieI/canvas-workstation-V3/src/app/roadmap.md

 6. In Slideshow mode: show link buttons and this now jumps (Edit mode = show linking form)

+**Shapes**
+1. Add ability to use data in a textbox: aggregation : dataset : fieldname, where aggregation = {sum, min, max, average, first, last}, dataset is an existing one, and fieldname is a final column name.

 **Presentation**
 1. See if can print, and if so: allow different layouts and formats, for example one Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.